tinkerhub/TinkerHub-Learning-Paths/learning/Frontend Web Development/Readme.md

 Bundlers are used to transpile your JS code into a native JS code.
 It helps us to use ES standard JS in projects.
 .
 You don't need to have a really deep knowledge of bundlers.
-But knowing some of their basic commands and its working will be useful.
+But knowing some of their basic commands and their working will be useful.

 1. [Webpack](https://webpack.js.org/)
 2. [Rollup](https://rollupjs.org/guide/en/)